rossng/COMS22201-whilst-compiler/README.md

 ## Executing the assembly

 The assembly produced by the compilers can be executed using the `assmule` program.
 This is included as a binary (the source code is not available), tested with CentOS 6.7.
 To make it easier to test on any platform, you can use Vagrant.
-With vagrant installed, simply run `vagrant up` to create a CentOS VM, then `vagrant ssh` to connect to it. `cd` to the `/vagrant` directory, where you will find the `assmule` binary.
+With Vagrant installed, simply run `vagrant up` to create a CentOS VM, then `vagrant ssh` to connect to it. `cd` to the `/vagrant` directory, where you will find the `assmule` binary.
 You can use it as follows:

 ```
 ./assmule out.ass
 ```

 (where `out.ass` is the Jouette ASM file you want to assemble and execute)

+## Future

+* Implement optimisations (register allocation, fewer instructions)
+* Re-implement in a functional language (OCaml?
+Haskell?)